- As low as $328/Night

 The adjoining living room features couch and three comfortable chairs, a flat screen TV and DVD player, and two walls of windows with two slider doors opening to a wraparound balcony.

 The dining area has a table with seating for six with additional seating for four at the breakfast bar.

 Just off the entry is the kitchen with new granite countertops, all full-size appliances, new cabinetry and a dining/serving counter, which is open to the dining/living room and provides the prepare with a view of the water.

-Off the living room is a roomy bedroom with two queen beds and full bath overlooking the pool and the ocean.
+Off the living room is a cavernous bedroom with two queen beds and full bath overlooking the pool and the ocean.
 The bathroom is gorgeously refreshed with granite countertops and a shower/tub combination.

-For bigger groups visiting Hilton Head Island, this unit at Beachside Tennis Hilton Head features another modernized and updated unit next door, depending on availability.
+For bigger groups visiting Hilton Head Island, this unit at Beachside Tennis Hilton Head features another updated and updated unit next door, depending on availability.
 Inquire about Beachside 1869 and 1870 today.

 Beachside Tennis 1869 is located in Sea Pines Plantation, Hilton Head, the island's original and biggest planned resort.
 Sea Pines Plantation is home to the Harbour Town golf course and features simple access to the world-famed Hilton Head beaches with swimming, sailing, parasailing, kayaking, and fishing.
 With 14 miles of bicycle paths, 3 golf courses, tennis, and a broad range of stores and eateries, this Sea Pines vacation villa will please every visitor to Hilton Head Island, SC.

 Please specify # of security gate passes needed at time of reservation; 1 pass per car $17/week.
 This property offers Free Tennis time at the South Beach Racquet Club.
 Please contact us in advance to arrange.